dayyanmirza/Olympic-Viz/README.md

 2. Open the `index.html` file using a local web server.
 This is necessary to avoid browser security restrictions on `file://` paths.
 For example:
     - Use the "Live Server" extension in your IDE.

+You could also check out the visualisation from this link: https://dayyanmirza.github.io/Olympic-Viz/